|

 Download June 9, 2006 letter from Gardner Coombs Windsor Coombs Chartered Accountants to Olthuis Kleer Townshend (PDF)

-Gardner Coombs Windsor Coombs Chartered Accountants also states that in order to complete a detailed financial review of the business and potential income and return to NCN as a result of its proposed investment in the Limited Partnership with Manitoba Hydro, detailed assumptions and projected cash flows regarding the Wuskwatim project are required, including:
+Gardner Coombs Windsor Coombs Chartered Accountants also state that in order to complete a detailed financial review of the business and potential income and return to NCN as a result of its proposed investment in the Limited Partnership with Manitoba Hydro, detailed assumptions and projected cash flows regarding the Wuskwatim project are required, including:

 - projected capital costs